-Unused bits in R n are cleared in unsigned right-justified modes and carry the sign bit (MSB) in sign-extended 2's complement modes.
+Unused bits in R n are cleared in unsigned right-aligned modes and carry the sign bit (MSB) in sign-extended 2's complement modes.
+For example, when configured for 10-bit single-ended mode, D[15:10] are cleared.
+When configured for 11-bit differential mode, D[15:10] carry the sign bit, that is, bit 10 extended through bit 15.